SmartlyDressedGames/Unturned-Docs/items/refill-asset.rst

 Refill Assets
 =============

-Refills (localized as "water canisters") are useables able to siphon, store, and deposit water.
+Refills (localized as "water canisters") are created from the ItemRefillAsset class.
+They are useables able to siphon, store, and deposit water.
 Players can also drink from water canisters in order to restore their status bars.
 Water canisters have four potential states: empty, salty, dirty, or clean.

 This inherits the :ref:`ItemAsset <doc_item_asset_intro>` class.